 4 Stories, 1 Goal – What Tips Would You Give to Investors?

-As part of the wider 4 Stories, 1 Goal series, we’re taking a look at some of the key questions that our guests answered on investing for later life.
+As part of the wider 4 Stories, 1 Goal series, we’re taking a look at some of the key questions and top tips for investors that our guests answered about investing for later life.
 4 Stories, 1 Goal is a free series designed to get people thinking about their financial future – with insights from property investors and industry experts.
 You can get your free 4 Stories, 1 Goal series here.

 Whether you’re just starting out in investment or you’ve been investing for a while, it’s always a good idea to speak to as many people as possible, especially those who have experience at a similar point in the journey to you.

 From industry experts to friends that have invested, take on board as much advice as possible when you can.
-This is one of the key reasons we created ‘4 Stories, 1 Goal’, to offer different perspectives on investment and encouraging people to consider investing for later life.
+This is one of the key reasons we created ‘4 Stories, 1 Goal’, to offer different perspectives on investment and pass on their top tips for investors and people planning for later life.

 This why we asked our four guests: What advice would you give to investors?